markjayson545/DocuTracker/README.md

 # DocuTracker

 > **Secure Document Request and Tracking System**
+> **Academic Project - Web Development Course**

 DocuTracker is a comprehensive web-based application designed to streamline the process of requesting, managing, and tracking official documents.
 Built with modern web technologies, it provides a secure platform for users to submit document requests and for administrators to efficiently process them.

+**📚 Academic Context**: This project was developed as part of a web development course to demonstrate proficiency in full-stack development, database design, security implementation, and modern web technologies.

 ## 🚀 Features